DCMLab/probabilistic_harmony_model/README.md

 The main model is implemented in `model_paper.ipynb`.
 Its output is stored in `dcml_params.{json,pt}` and `ewld_params.{json,pt}`.

-The cluster model is implemented in `TODO.ipynb`.
+The cluster model is implemented in `model_paper_clustering.ipynb`.
 Its output is stored in `cluster_experiments/results/params/`.
+This notebook is intended to be run with GPU support and therefore contains instructions for how to run it on Google Colab.

 The plots shown in the paper are generated using `plots_paper.ipynb`.